vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 ![case 4 bucket distribution](https://raw.githubusercontent.com/vitawebsitedesign/blog/master/assets/bucket-distribution-case-4.png)

-Look at that distribution!
-Hnnnggggg.
+Look at that efficient distribution!

-This variant is the implementation recommended by Jon SKeet on StackOverflow, and is superior to the XOR variant when using HashSets in the worst-case scenario.
+This variant is essentially the implementation [recommended by Jon Skeet](https://stackoverflow.com/a/263416), and is superior to the XOR variant when using large HashSets.

 Use this, honestly its gold.
 GOLD I SAY!
-Theres also another great variant Jon posts which he takes from a Java book.

 ## Case 5: tailored GetHashCode
-Case 4 is great (like, really great).
+Case 4 is great - like, *really* great.

-But if YOU know YOUR exact scenario, and the exact data being put into the HashSet, you have a special opportunity where its possible to write a `GetHashCode` implementation tailored to your specific data to maximize your bucket distribution efficiency.
+But if YOU know YOUR exact scenario, and the exact data being put into your HashSet, you have a special opportunity where its possible to write a `GetHashCode` implementation tailored to your specific data to maximize your bucket distribution efficiency.

 Lets take our example from before.
 The data we generate is very specific:
 ```c#